rpbouman/huey/README.md

 ### Secret Manager Form view
 The Form is structured thus:
-- Name and type
-  This is the secret's 'header'.
+- **Name and type** fieldset: This is the secret's 'header'.
 It consists of the following items:
-  - Name: a unique name for the secret.
+  - **Name**: a unique name for the secret.
     This corresponds to the ```secret_name``` element of the ```CREATE SECRET```-syntax.
     Note that in Huey, the secret's name is a required field.
-  - Type: the secret's type.
+  - **Type**: the secret's type.
     This corresponds to the ```secret_type``` element of the ```CREATE SECRET```-syntax.

     In the form, the secret type is just a text field, but there's a list of suggestions for all secret types that corresponding to DuckDB's [core extensions](https://duckdb.org/docs/lts/core_extensions/overview).
-  - Autoload: a checkbox to control whether this particular secret ought to be activated when Huey starts up.
+  - **Autoload**: a checkbox to control whether this particular secret ought to be activated when Huey starts up.
     This is useful if you're regularly accessing resources that require the secret.

     Secrets that are not auto-loaded can be manually activated when required.
-- Key/Value Pairs
-  The secret's details are specified as a list of Key/Value pairs.
+- **Key/Value Pairs** fieldset: The secret's details are specified as a list of Key/Value pairs.
   This fieldset lets you maintain a list of these key/value pairs that define the particulars of the secret.

-  In the form, a key/value pair consists of the following controls:
+  A key/value pair consists of the following controls:
-  - Key field.
+  - **Key** field.
 This is the left-most textfield.
 The key field is mandatory.
 It's just a text field, but it provides a list of suggestions based on the selected secret type.
-  - Field Type.
+  - Field **Type**.
 This is a drop down list that controls what kind of values can be entered for the field.
 The Field types are:
     - ☑: Checkbox, indicating the value is ```BOOLEAN``` and can have either a ```TRUE``` or a ```FALSE``` value.
     - […]: Array, indicating the value is a list of string values
     - txt: Plaintext field, indicating the value is a string value.